Yisroel Bernath

 Yisroel Bernath is an American Hassidic rabbi, actor, screenwriter and podcaster active in Canada.
 Bernath is spiritual director at Chabad of NDG and the Jewish Chaplain at Concordia University in Montreal, Quebec, Canada.
 Coined by the Montreal Gazette as the "Love Rabbi" and the "Hipster Rabbi" by Viceland, he is a well-known matchmaker and relationship coach.
 He is the subject of the CBC Documentaries Kosher Love and its sequel, Meet, Pray, Love: Return of the Love Rabbi.

 Education

-Bernath received his BA and Rabbinical Ordination from the Central Yeshivas Tomchei Temimim in Brooklyn, NY, and his MA in Hebrew Letters from the Yeshiva Gedolah Rabbinical College of Greater Miami.
+Bernath received his BA and Rabbinical Ordination from the Central Yeshivas Tomchei Temimim in Brooklyn, New York, and his MA in Hebrew Letters from the Yeshiva Gedolah Rabbinical College of Greater Miami.
 He also has a diploma from Haddasah-Wiso-Canada Research Center for training in Structural Cognitive Modifiability.

 Matchmaking

 Bernath is the founder of JMontreal.com, a Montreal-based Jewish dating service which later led to the creation of JMatchmaking International.
 His work had led to over 100 matches.

 Bernath wrote on love and relationships in his column titled "Dear Rabby" which ran monthly in the Canadian Jewish News from August 2017 until April 2020.
 Bernath continues to share his thoughts on relationships on his podcast, The Love Rabbi.